VectorInstitute/interpretability/README.md

 # Interpretable and Explainable AI Bootcamp

 This is the official repository for the 2025 Bootcamp on Interpretable and Explainable AI by Vector Institute.
-All reference implementations are present in `reference_implementations` folder.
+All reference implementations are present in `implementations` folder.
 Small datasets are present in the corresponding subfolders, and the large datasets are present on the cluster at `/ssd003/projects/aieng/public/interp_bootcamp/datasets`.

 ## Repository Structure

-- [reference_implementations](https://github.com/VectorInstitute/interpretability-bootcamp/tree/main/reference_implementations) folder contains all the code covered in this bootcamp, and is organized by topic.
+- [implementations](https://github.com/VectorInstitute/interpretability-bootcamp/tree/main/implementations) folder contains all the code covered in this bootcamp, and is organized by topic.
 Each topic has its own directory containing python scripts, notebooks, datasets and a README for guidance.
 - [scripts](https://github.com/VectorInstitute/interpretability-bootcamp/tree/main/scripts) contains utility scripts for submiting training jobs.
 - [pyproject.toml](https://github.com/VectorInstitute/interpretability-bootcamp/blob/main/pyproject.toml) file configures various build system requirements and dependencies, centralizing project settings in a standardized format.
 - [requirements.txt](https://github.com/VectorInstitute/interpretability-bootcamp/blob/main/requirements.txt) file contains a list of packages and their versions required to run the implementations.
 This can be used to setup your own environment in the cluster/your machine.